AVM-Consulting/oracle-db-monitor/README.md

 sudo apt-get install clusterssh
 ```

-Results shold be similar as on screenshot below
+Results will be similar as on screenshot below

 ## Linking Oracle DB Monitor Metrics to OEM metrics.